BDA-KTS/Language_Detection_Tutorial/README.md

 [](language-detection.png)

-To know more how its done, visit [Language Detection Tutorial.ipynb](Language Detection Tutorial.ipynb)
+Want to know more, switch to the full tutorial at [Language Detection Tutorial.ipynb](Language-Detection-Tutorial.ipynb)